 Developing sites will become a whole new experience as the WordPress community is introduced to its new editor.
-The Gutenberg plugin has rebuilt WordPress editing, centring it around media-rich pages and posts.
+The Gutenberg plugin has rebuilt WordPress editing, centering it around media-rich pages and posts.
 Needless to say, site building and customization in WordPress is revolutionized.

 The plugin is designed to encourage WordPress users to create custom-built pages and posts without being expert developers themselves.
-Currently, the visual editor requires for us to have a fair amount of knowledge about shortcodes and HTML.
+Currently, the visual editor requires us to have a fair amount of knowledge about shortcodes and HTML.
 However, the Gutenberg developers are working on the transition paths and will likely make this process simpler.

-How to Prepare Yourself For The Big Gutenberg Update
+How to Prepare Yourself for the Big Gutenberg Update

 As the new editor will turn into a standard feature, WordPress is encouraging users and developers to get familiar with, what will likely be, the new interface.